KaneshThakur/KaneshThakur/README.md

 **[Delhi AQI 2025 Dashboard](https://github.com/KaneshThakur/Delhi-AQI-2025-Excel-Dashboard)** - Excel
 134K+ hourly AQI readings across Delhi.
-Winter pollution is more than double Monsoon levels - not surprising if you live here, but the scale of the gap surprised me.
+Winter pollution is more than double Monsoon levels, not surprising if you live here, but the scale of the gap surprised me.

 **[Vrinda Store Sales Analysis](https://github.com/KaneshThakur/Vrinda-Store-Sales-Analysis-Excel)** - Excel